-Amended by Grace 1 of 8 November 2017
+Amended by Grace 2 of 12 June 2019

-1. There shall be an Undergraduate Admissions Committee which shall consist of:

-- (a) the Pro-Vice-Chancellor with special responsibility for educational matters; - (b) the Secretary or an Associate Secretary of the Senior Tutors' Committee; - (c) the intercollegiate Director of Admissions; - (d) three persons appointed by the Senior Tutors' Committee; - (e) the Chair of the Admissions Forum; - (f) one person appointed by the Bursars' Committee; - (g) four members of the Regent House, being three representatives of the Councils of the Schools, appointed by the Council on the nomination of the General Board and one further member appointed by the Council on its own nomination; - (h) the Access Officer of Cambridge University Students' Union; - (i) not more than three persons co-opted by the Committee, provided that it shall not be obligatory for the Committee to co-opt any person or persons. - 2.
-The members of the Committee other than those in classes (a), (b), (c), (e), (h), and (i) shall be Tenure. appointed in the Michaelmas Term to serve for three years from the date of their appointment.
-Members in class (i) shall serve until the end of the calendar year in which they are co-opted.
+- 1. There shall be an Undergraduate Admissions Committee which shall consist of: - (a) the Pro-Vice-Chancellor with special responsibility for educational matters; - (b) the Secretary or an Associate Secretary of the Senior Tutors' Committee; - (c) the intercollegiate Director of Admissions; - (d) three persons appointed by the Senior Tutors' Committee; - (e) the Chair of the Admissions Forum; - (f) one person appointed by the Bursars' Committee; - (g) seven members of the Regent House, being six representatives of the Councils of the Schools, appointed by the Council on the nomination of the General Board and one further member appointed by the Council on its own nomination; - (h) the Access Officer of Cambridge University Students' Union; - (i) a Head of a College appointed by the Colleges' Standing Committee; - (j) not more than one person co-opted by the Committee, provided that it shall not be obligatory for the Committee to co-opt any person.